onewelcome/identity-cloud-documentation/docs/products/access/topics/oidc/overview/scopes-and-claims.md

 ## Custom claims

-Custom claims that are defined and returned by Onegini Access are sharing a constant prefix `urn:onegini.com:oidc` value that allows to uniquely identify their source and also prevent from potential clashes/collisions.
+Custom claims that are defined and returned by OneWelcome Access are sharing a constant prefix `urn:onegini.com:oidc` value that allows to uniquely identify their source and also prevent from potential clashes/collisions.

 ## Optional claims